prfctexecution/prfctexecution/README.md

 ## read rentry for more info.

-avatar named after song = Alternative Universe **me**.      im mostly not interacting while having it. unless we r friends or sourcemates.
+avatar named after song = Alternative Universe version of **me**. (probably.)
+*im mostly not interacting while having it. unless we r friends or sourcemates.*